 Through all the craziness these past few weeks, I somehow managed to make all the necessary decisions and order my kitchen cabinets – yay!
 They should be arriving in about 6 weeks.
+Of course, I had one last minute dilemma…deciding between raised panel or shaker cabinet doors!

 The other night, I happened to leave a door sample sitting on my kitchen counter.
 My husband looks at it and says, “Those aren’t the cabinets we are getting, are they?”
 (Shoot me now…) “Yes, they are.
 You don’t like them?”…I asked.
 “They look dirty.”, he replied.
 (The sample had a glazing on it, even though I don’t think I am doing a glaze.)